jrodl3r/unorderedlist/README.md

 ### Setup

 1. Head over to [UnorderedList.com](http://unorderedlist.com) and create a new list
-2. Install the Chrome Button by clicking the download link
+2. Install the Chrome Button by clicking the download
-3. Setup the Chrome Button by adding a list title (and optionally mapping a hotkey)
+3. Setup the Chrome Button by right-clicking and selecting settings
+4. Enter your list title (and optional hotkey)

 You're good to go after that - Just repeat the process on your other devices.